cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

 <hr/>

-## <a name="step2">STEP 2
+## <a name="step2">Distributing the application (two nodes)

 In this second step, we will distribute our components among two nodes (which can be physically distributed on a local network area - or via Internet using an XMPP server).

-In this step, we will add a new instance of component_C that should be deployed on a second node (component_C implementation code is already provided on the downloaded Hello Python Bundle).
+In this step, we will add a new instance of C_component that should be deployed on a second node (C_component implementation code is already provided on the downloaded Hello Python Bundle).

- Here is the new depoyment configuration for this case.
+ Here is the new depoyment configuration (composition) for this case.

 ![Step 2](getting-started-img-2.png)